nayasinghania/technical-portfolio-website/README.md

 This is a minimal technical personal website and portfolio Next.js template!
 You can click `Use this template` in the top right hand of this page to create your own website with this as a starting point.

-*Please remove existing content (specified in `src/lib/data.ts`) from your copy and add your own content before deploying it anywhere.*

 ## Features
 - Modular design
 - Easily customizable